-The Committee worked on the nominating procedure for Clas Ohlson's AGM and held two recorded meetings, where the Board's composition was evaluated, considered and discussed.
-In addition, there was individual contact during the 2021/22 financial year, and one recorded meeting was held after the end of the financial year.
+The Committee worked on the nominating procedure for Clas Ohlson's AGM and held three recorded meetings, where the Board's composition was evaluated, considered and discussed.
+In addition, there was individual contact during the 2022/23 financial year, and two recorded meetings was held after the end of the financial year.
 The Nomination Committee's work during the mandate period included the following:

-- Report on the Board's work from the Chairman of the Board - Evaluation of the Board's work

-- Nomination of the Chairman of the Board and Board members - Position concerning the independence of Board members and candidates - Preparation of proposals for fees to the Board and committees - Preparation of proposals for the Chairman of the AGM - Nomination of auditors

-The Nomination Committee's complete proposals were presented on 3 June 2022.
+- · Report on the Board's work from the Chairman of the Board - Evaluation of the Board's work - Nomination of the Chairman of the Board and Board members - Position concerning the independence of Board members and candidates - Preparation of proposals for fees to the Board and Committees - Preparation of proposals for the Chairman of the AGM - Nomination of auditors The Nomination Committee's complete proposals were presented on 9 June 2023.